Boyce Housing — Frequently Asked Questions

 It is the policy of Southern Seminary and Boyce College, in accordance with the KRS 237.115, that the possession of deadly weapons is prohibited on seminary owned property.
 The definition of a deadly weapon can be found here.

-First semester students are able to move in on Orientation Day, returning students typically move in the weekend before classes start.
-Boyce Orientation for the Fall 2020 Semester is August 13, 2020.
-Information for Boyce Orientation can be found at Accepted Students.
+New students are able to move in on Orientation Day, returning students move in on Saturday before classes start.
+More information can be found here.

 With the exception of extreme circumstances, students will not be allowed to move-in early.
 Contact Boyce Student Life via email if you have any questions.
 If you need housing accommodations on-campus before move-in day you can contact the Legacy Hotel at (502) 736-0600 for availability.